 Cold sores are small infectious blisters that develop on your lips or around your mouth.
 Between 56-85% of people carry the virus which causes cold sores by the time they are an adult.
 The first infection usually happens as a young baby or in childhood, though there may not be any symptoms.
-In 20-40% of young adults who have the virus, the cold sore can come back between two and six times a year.
+In 20-40% of young adults who have the virus, the cold sore can come back.
+Recurrence can occur between two and six times a year.

 Cold sores are caused by the herpes simplex or ‘cold sore’ virus.
 They are extremely infectious and you can easily pass them from person to person by close direct contact (for example by kissing).
 You are most likely to pass on the virus when the cold sore bursts, but they are still infectious until they have completely healed and disappeared.